Download our 2021 Spring Softball Rule Book

 - If a team does not have enough players to start the game on time, they are allowed up to a 5-minute grace period to field a full roster.

 - The umpire will give a 10-minute warning for the end of game time.
-No new inning will start once the umpire has announced the time.

 - If a team must cancel a game for any reason, they must inform commissioner and the other team at least 1 week before the game via e-mail.
 Any later notice will result in a forfeit.